 Tier 1: Domain knowledge.
 AI labs need physicians, attorneys, senior engineers, financial analysts, and scientists.
 Not as AI practitioners - as data reviewers.
 A radiologist doesn’t need to know Python.
 She needs to correctly identify a pulmonary embolism in a chest CT so the AI can learn from her label.
 Finding these people is hard because they already have demanding careers.
 They aren’t browsing job boards looking for annotation gigs.

 Tier 4: Consistency and attention to detail.
 Even for basic annotation, the ability to follow labeling guidelines precisely across thousands of items is surprisingly rare.
-Sloppy labeling creates downstream model failures.
-This skill gets underestimated because it sounds simple - but maintaining quality at volume separates productive annotators from unreliable ones.
+Sloppy tagging creates downstream model failures.
+This capability gets underestimated because it sounds simple - but maintaining quality at volume separates productive annotators from unreliable ones.

-The skill gap explains why traditional recruiting approaches fall short here.
-You can't find a board-certified oncologist on a gig platform.
-You can't assess a software engineer's code review ability from a resume alone.
-These roles demand a strategy built around skills-based hiring - evaluating what people can actually do, not just where they've worked or what title they held.
+All of this explains why traditional recruiting approaches fall short here.
+You can’t find a board-certified oncologist on a gig platform.
+You can’t assess a software engineer’s code review ability from a resume alone.
+These roles demand a strategy built around proficiency-based hiring - evaluating what people can actually do, not just where they’ve worked or what title they held.

 Where Is the Global Annotation Workforce?